linebender/druid/README.md

 [![license](https://img.shields.io/crates/l/druid)](https://github.com/linebender/druid/blob/master/LICENSE)
 [![chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://xi.zulipchat.com)

-Druid is an experimental Rust-native UI toolkit.
-Its main goal is to offer a polished user experience.
-There are many factors to this goal, including performance, a rich palette of interactions (hence a widget library to support them), and playing well with the native platform.
+Druid was an experimental Rust-native UI toolkit.
+Its main goal was to offer a polished user experience.
+There were many factors to this goal, including performance, a rich palette of interactions (hence a widget library to support them), and playing well with the native platform.
 See the [goals section](#Goals) for more details.

-We have been doing periodic releases of Druid on crates.io, but the API is still unstable.
-All changes are documented in [the changelog](https://github.com/linebender/druid/blob/master/CHANGELOG.md).
+We did periodic releases of Druid on crates.io.
+All changes were documented in [the changelog](https://github.com/linebender/druid/blob/master/CHANGELOG.md).

-For an overview of some key concepts, see the (work in progress) [Druid book].
+For an overview of some key concepts, see the incomplete [Druid book].

 ## Project status

+**UNMAINTAINED**

-**The Druid project is being discontinued by the core developer team.**
+**The Druid project has been discontinued.**

-New development effort is focused on [Xilem], which has a lot of fundamental changes to allow for a wider variety of applications with better performance, but it also heavily inherits from Druid.
+New development effort moved on to [Xilem], which has a lot of fundamental changes to allow for a wider variety of applications with better performance, but it also heavily inherits from Druid.
 We see [Xilem] as the future of Druid.

 Druid is reasonably usable for [some subset of applications](https://github.com/linebender/druid/issues/1360) and has a significant testing history, which ensures some stability and correctness.
-However we don't expect any major new features to be added to Druid.
+However, there will not be any new features or bug fixes coming to Druid.
 As such we don't recommend using Druid for brand new applications.
 If you insist, then at least make sure your application doesn't require a feature that Druid doesn't have, e.g. accessibility or 3D support.

 ## Contributions

-As the Druid project is being discontinued, we will still accept all contributions, but we'll prefer bug fixes and documentation improvements to new features.
+As the Druid project has been discontinued, **we will not be accepting any more contributions**.

-A very good place to ask questions and discuss development work is our [Zulip chat instance], in the #druid-help and #druid channels, respectively.

-We gladly accept contributions via GitHub pull requests.
-Please see [CONTRIBUTING.md] for more details.
+Please take a look at some of our other projects instead, especially the Druid successor [Xilem].

 ## Example